 Rational Emotive Behavior Therapy, or REBT, is a form of therapy that helps a person identify self-defeating thoughts and feelings, challenge those attitudes, and replace them with healthier, more productive thoughts and feelings.
 REBT can help a person work through difficult emotions such as anxiety, depression, guilt, and anger.
 This approach is also used to help change stressful and self-defeating behaviors, such as aggression, substance use, unhealthy eating, and procrastination so that a person can overcome their obstacles and achieve their goals.

-Rational Emotive Behavior Therapy is different from other cognitive-behavioral approaches by placing emphasis on the contrast between irrational and rational beliefs.
-In REBT rational beliefs have characteristics such as being flexible, non-extreme, and logical, and in contrast, irrational beliefs described as rigid, extreme, and illogical.
+REBT is different from other cognitive-behavioral approaches by emphasizing the contrast between irrational and rational beliefs.
+In REBT rational beliefs have characteristics such as being flexible, non-extreme, and logical, and in contrast, irrational beliefs are described as rigid, extreme, and illogical.
 REBT seeks to help a person accept beliefs that are rational and helpful, while also letting go of beliefs that hold the person back.

 Dialectical Behavioral Therapy

 Dialectical Behavioral Therapy, also known as DBT, was originally developed to treat borderline personality disorder.
-Over time it has become clear that DBT is a successful treatment for people experiencing depression, bulimia, binge-eating, bipolar disorder, post-traumatic-stress disorder, and substance use.
-DBT skills are ideal for helping those who wish to improve their ability to regulate emotions, endure distress and negative emotion, be mindful and present in the given moment, and communicate and interact effectively with others.
+Over time it has become clear that DBT is a successful treatment for people experiencing depression, bulimia, binge eating, bipolar disorder, post-traumatic stress disorder, and substance use.
+DBT skills are ideal for those who wish to improve their ability to regulate emotions, endure distress and negative emotions, be mindful and present in the given moment, and communicate and interact effectively with others.

 During DBT a therapist helps a person learn skills in four key areas.
 The first area is mindfulness, which helps a person focus on accepting and being present in the current moment.
 Second, a person learns to increase their tolerance of negative emotion, rather than trying to escape from it.
 Third, a person works on emotional regulation, which covers strategies to manage intense emotions that are causing problems in a person’s life.
-The fourth skill is interpersonal effectiveness, which consists of techniques that allow a person to communicate with assertiveness, self-respect, and with the goal of strengthening relationships.
+The fourth skill is interpersonal effectiveness, which consists of techniques that allow a person to communicate with assertiveness, self-respect, and to strengthen relationships.

 Eye Movement Desensitization and Reprocessing